nikhil-r-kumar07/four_bit_counter/README.md

 # 4-Bit Up/Down Counter

-A parameterizable 4-bit synchronous counter with bidirectional counting, synchronous load, asynchronous reset, and a registered overflow/underflow flag.
-Built as part of self-directed RTL learning alongside ECE 2020 at Georgia Institute of Technology.
+A parameterizable 4-bit synchronous counter with counting in both directions, synchronous load, asynchronous reset, and a registered overflow/underflow flag.

 ## How It Works
 The counter increments or decrements on each clock edge based on the